alkem-io/alkemio/docs/technical-design.md

 # Templates
 A key design goal for Alkemio is the sharing of best practices, so the platform needs to be customizable.
 This is achieved with Templates.

-Templates support is high up the backlog for the platform, as it is important that key entities (e.g. Hub, Challenge, Opportunity, Project etc) can be instantiated based on a particular template.
+Templates support is high up the backlog for the platform, as it is important that key entities (e.g. Space, Challenge, Opportunity, Project etc) can be instantiated based on a particular template.

 Key areas where we expect that templates support will be useful include:
 * Lifecycles: what is the lifecycle (also sometimes referred to as process) that your entities should follow?
 What do each of the states mean?
 What actions should be triggered e.g. if a Challenge is approved?
-* Ecosystem Models: what types of actors / values are being exchanged within the ecosystem?
-* Aspects: what are the key aspects for a Challenge / Opportunity that need to be captured within a given Challenge / Opportunity?
+* Posts: what are the key posts for a Challenge / Opportunity that need to be captured within a given Challenge / Opportunity?
 * Community: what type of community do you intend to create?
 What User groups make sense?
 * Whiteboards: what collaboration canvases should be available and what is the goal of each canvas?
 * (later) what are custom credentials / actions that can be carried out within a particular context?

-The management of Templates needs to be both at the global level (global catalog), as well as locally controllable i.e. that a Hub can provide a defined set of options (e.g. what Lifecycles can be used).
+The management of Templates needs to be both at the global level (global catalog), as well as locally controllable i.e. that a Space can provide a defined set of options (e.g. what Lifecycles can be used).

-Currently there is only limited global templates support; if you have suggestions or wish to work with us on this aspect please engage!
+Currently there is only limited global templates support; if you have suggestions or wish to work with us on this post please engage!

 # Identifiers + Names